Choosing the Right Reward and Incentive Vendor

 Security

-Organizations are experiencing data hacks almost daily, and no one needs reminding that security must be a top-level priority.
-It helps if you have confidence that your vendor is well prepared and has a history of being proactive and adapting to new security issues on an ongoing basis.
-Additionally, your vendor must comply with government and payment industry regulations if a prepaid card program manager and issuing direct payments, requiring a higher level of security than many incentive technology providers offer.
-Below are security fundamentals that will help you evaluate the security that prospective vendors.
+Organizations are experiencing data hacks almost daily, and no one needs reminding that security must be a top-level priority during the vendor selection process.
+It helps if you have confidence that your vendor is well-prepared and has a history of being proactive and adapting to new security issues on an ongoing basis.

 Government-Compliant Data